Tag Archives: Online reputation management

 Can I Sue to Have Online Commentary About Me Removed?

-Online defamation lawsuits constitute a growing area in legal practice.
+Online defamation lawsuits are a large area in legal practice.
+(Reputation Communications CEO Shannon Wilkinson serves as an expert defamation witness in some legal cases.)
 If something posted about a person is deemed by a court to be a false and unprivileged statement of fact harmful to someone’s reputation – or, to cite recent cases, is “injurious,” interferes with one’s livelihood or possesses any number of related characteristics – the website can be required by law to remove the information and reveal the poster’s identity.

 An Attorney’s Advice for Removing Negative, Defamatory and Infringing Material from the Internet,” by Christine Rafin, Esq., provides insight into what is possible.
 (Her companion piece, ““Legal Options When Battling Online Copyright Infringement”, is also helpful.)
 “What to Do When You Are the Victim of Online Defamation”, provides additional overviews of your options.